 Berry Plants for Zones 3 – 6

-For these zones, your best bets are strawberries or blackberries.
+For these Planting Zones, your best bets are strawberries or blackberries.
 Blueberry plants are likely to suffer from colder weather, so try growing them annually.

 These berries do well in most US regions but delight in warmer conditions.
 Planting strawberries is easy—lay out their roots and cover them with soil!
 Watch for everbearing varieties to enjoy a summer and fall crop.